 🔄 ×4 then long break

-The DYNSEO visual timer is an ideal tool for structuring your Pomodoro cycles, especially for children and people with difficulties managing time.
+The DYNSEO visual timer is an ideal tool for structuring your Pomodoro cycles, particularly for children and individuals with difficulties managing time.

 2